Generation of degree-correlated networks using copulas: Realization of network ensembles based on

 \subsection{Numerical evaluation}

 The probability matrix of an artificial or real network can be estimated according to the well-known empirical distribution function,

 wherein $m(h,h')$ is the number of realized pairs $(h,h')$ and $L$ is the number of edges, with each edge contributing to two symmetric pairs.
-In order to validate the proposed aforementioned algorithm, we compare the average $\langle \hat{P}(h,h') \rangle$ of a large number of realized networks with the given determined probability matrix $P(h,h')$.
-Figures \ref{fig:5}(a)-\ref{fig:5}(b) clearly confirm the agreement between them.
-Notice that for the positive association [Fig. \ref{fig:5}(a)] the differences in the range of small $P(h,h')$ values can be traced back to the limited number of realized large-degree nodes, naturally restricting the theoretical number of connections between them \cite{Catanzaro:2005}.
+In order to numerically confirm the validity of the proposed aforementioned algorithm, we compare the average $\langle \hat{P}(h,h') \rangle$ of a large number of realized networks with the given determined probability matrix $P(h,h')$.
+Figure \ref{fig:5} clearly confirms the agreement between them, for the particular case of $P(h) \propto h^{-1.5}$ which roughly corresponds to many real-world networks \cite{Newman:2003}.
+The possible yet slight deviations in the range of small $P(h,h')$ values can be traced back to the limited number of realized large-degree nodes, naturally restricting the theoretical number of connections between them \cite{Catanzaro:2005}.
 Hence, high values of $P(h,h')$ for large $h$ and $h'$ may constrain the bivariate approximation, whereas the values of $P(h,h')$ are usually larger for positive association in comparison to negative association.